Supplemental Instruction (SI): Ask,

 Attendance at sessions is voluntary.
+For you the

-class to compare notes, to discuss important concepts, to develop
+discuss important concepts, to develop

 strategies for studying the subject, and to test

 when he/she does you'll be ready.
 At each

 by your SI leader, a competent students who has

 previously taken the course.